Read about our update schedules here.

 Here’s what to consider for the responsible and ethical use of AI:

-To learn more about Salesforce tools for implementing more ethical AI policies, see Tools Relevant to Compliant.
+To learn more about Salesforce tools for implementing more ethical AI policies, see Tools Relevant to Be Compliant.

 Ethical Standards Patterns and Anti-Patterns